What makes Disney princesses “official”? We’re taking a look at all your favorite heroines and damsels to see which ones are actually royalty!

 Official Disney Princesses

 Given that she is the daughter of a king (with pretty much the worst step-mom ever) and the O.G. princess, it’s only fitting that Snow White reserves the right to official princess status.
-And since Snow White and the Seven Dwarfs came out in 1937
+Snow White is the princess featured in 1937’s Snow White and the Seven Dwarfs, which was based upon the 1812 tale from the Brothers Grimm.

 Disney doesn’t snooze on this iconic princess!
 True love’s kiss with Prince Phillip sealed her fate as a royal.
 Sleeping Beauty, Aurora, Briar Rose– whatever you want to call her, is as official as it gets.